24 Best Movies Based on Books

 8. Goodfellas (1990)

-Martin Scorsese kicked off the 90s with a bang when gangster epic Goodfellas hit cinemas.
+Martin Scorsese kicked off the 90s with a bang when the gangster epic Goodfellas hit cinemas.
 The story follows Henry Hill (Ray Liotta) as he rises up the ranks of a local crime family.
-Along the way, he becomes best buddies with Irish-American mobster Jimmy “the Gent” Conway (Robert De Niro) and psycho Tommy DeVito (Joe Pesci) and the three get into all sorts of mischief, from digging up dead bodies to pulling off the Lufthansa vault heist.
+Along the way, he becomes best buddies with Irish-American mobster Jimmy “the Gent” Conway (Robert De Niro) and psycho Tommy DeVito (Joe Pesci).
+The three get into all sorts of mischief, from digging up dead bodies to pulling off the Lufthansa vault heist, as they form a tight bond and became big-time earners.

 9. Die Hard (1988)

-Not many people realize Die Hard is actually based on the book Nothing Lasts Forever by Roderick Thorp.
+Not many people realize Die Hard is actually based on the book Nothing Last Forever by Roderick Thorp.
 Originally offered to Frank Sinatra, along with a host of other actors, sitcom star Bruce Willis finally got the role of luckless cop John McClane.
-He’s never looked back since.
+He’s never looked back.

 10. Jurassic Park (1993)